luizbgomide/sovereign/combat.md

 ### Make a Snap Attack (Instant)

-As an [Instant Action](#instant-action), give up your [Main Action](#main-action) and either Make a Melee Attack or Make a Ranged Attack at a -4 penalty to hit.
-As an [Instant Action](#instant-action), you can Make a Snap Attack even when it’s not your turn, but you must not have taken your [Main Action](#main-action) this round yet.
+As an [Instant Action](#instant-action), give up your [Main Action](#main-action) and either [Make a Melee Attack](#make-a-melee-attack-main) or [Make a Ranged Attack](#make-a-melee-attack-ranged) at a -4 penalty to hit.
+You can Make a Snap Attack even when it’s not your turn, but you must not have taken your [Main Action](#main-action) this round yet.
 Only well-trained and disciplined NPCs have enough focus to Make a Snap Attack.

 Since Snap Attack is an [Instant Action](#instant-action), you can use it to interrupt a spell, or kill a foe *after* they have hit but *before* damage has been rolled in order to prevent that damage.